Rexios80/hds_overlay/README.md

 ### Configuration
 The iPhone app includes a config file editor to make this easier.

 Images simply need to be placed in the same folder as the overlay executable.
-The file extension does not matter as long as it in an image/gif file.
+The file extension does not matter as long as it is an image/gif file.
 The base names of the images files must be `hrImage` for the heart rate image and `calImage` for the calories image.

+If you want a heart beat sound, put a sound file with a base name of `beatSound` in the same folder as the overlay executable.

 If you need to change either of the ports or want to change the images the application uses, you will need to create a config file.
 Create a file named `config.json` in the same folder as the application:
 ```